 Caution

-You must ensure that index falls within Length, or at least in the bounds
+You must ensure that index falls within Length, or at least in the bounds of the actual underlying array.
+Attempting to access protected memory may crash the runtime.

 [SecurityCriticalAttribute]